-(iii) Upon and after the occurrence of an Event of Default, all payments, distributions and dividends in securities, property or cash shall be paid directly to and, at the discretion of Lender, retained by Lender and held by it, until applied as provided in this Agreement, as additional Collateral; provided that until the occurrence of an Event of Default, interest on Deposits and cash dividends on Securities paid in the ordinary course will be paid to Defeasance Trust.
+Upon and after the occurrence of an Event of Default, all payments, distributions and dividends in securities, property or cash shall be paid directly to and, at the discretion of Lender, retained by Lender and held by it, until applied as provided in this Agreement, as additional Collateral; provided that until the occurrence of an Event of Default, interest on Deposits and cash dividends on Securities paid in the ordinary course will be paid to Defeasance Trust.

-General.
+GENERAL.

 Lender may, in its name, or in the name of Obligor: (A) execute and file financing statements under the UCC or any other filings or notices necessary or desirable to create, perfect or preserve its security interest, all without notice (except as required by applicable Law and not waivable) and without liability except to account for property actually received by it, (B) upon an Event of Default, demand, sue for, collect or receive any money or property at any time payable or receivable on account of or in exchange for, or make any compromise or settlement deemed desirable with respect to, any item of the Collateral (but shall be under no obligation to do so), (C) make any notification (to the issuer of any certificate or Security, or otherwise, including giving any notice of exclusive control to the Intermediary) or take any other action in connection with the perfection or preservation of its security interest or, upon an Event of Default, any enforcement of remedies, and retain any documents evidencing the title of Obligor to any item of the Collateral, and (D) upon an Event of Default, issue entitlement orders with respect to any of the Collateral.

 Each Obligor agrees that it will not file or permit to be filed any termination statement with respect to the Collateral or any financing or like statement with respect to the Collateral in which Lender is not named as the sole secured party, consent or be a party to any Account Control Agreement to which Lender is not also a party or sell, assign, or otherwise dispose of, grant any option with respect to, or pledge, or otherwise encumber the Collateral; provided, however, that until the occurrence of an Event of Default, such Obligor may buy and sell Collateral subject to the other provisions of this Agreement and the other Loan Documents.